aVolpe/aVolpe.github.io/_posts/2025-01-31-tester-pattern-react.md

 )
 ```

-To test the rendering of this component, we can this test:
+To test the rendering of this component, we can write a simple test:

 ```tsx
 describe('simpleComponent', () => {